pydantic/pydantic/docs/usage/postponed_annotations.md

 ```

 Similarly, if Pydantic encounters a recursive reference during _serialization_, rather than waiting for the maximum
-recursion depth to be exceeded a `ValueError` is raised immediately:
+recursion depth to be exceeded, a `ValueError` is raised immediately:

 ```py
 from pydantic import TypeAdapter